Anaheim Wrongful Death Lawyers

 - Children who lose a parent due to another party’s negligence have two years from the date of their 18th birthday to file a wrongful death lawsuit.

 - The Government Tort Claim Act states the affected party has six months from the victim’s passing to file a wrongful death claim against a public entity.
 The accused entity will then have 45 days to approve or reject the claim.
-However, it is almost certain that it will be denied.
-The affected party will now have six months from the date the claim is denied to file a lawsuit.

 Who Can File A Wrongful Death Suit In Anaheim?